m5stack/m5-docs/docs/en/unit/relay.md

 ## Description

-The Unit relay is a unit that allows you to control large power loads with a light-current, safe, reliable power control system. the large power loads you can safely control is up to 24 VDC or 120 VAC.
+<mark>RELAY</mark> is a unit that allows you to control large power loads with a light-current, safe, reliable power control system. the large power loads you can safely control is up to 24 VDC or 120 VAC.
 Only a low electrial level is sent to this unit, the relay will be close and the large power loads you want to control will be working.